Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 Long-Term Health

 Pregnancy only lasts for 9 months, yet it can impact your child’s long-term health.
-While your immediate priority is probably your and your baby’s health for these 9 months and healthy birth, you need to think about long-term health well-after birth.
+While your immediate priority is probably your and your baby’s health for these 9 months and a healthy birth, you need to think about long-term health well after birth.

 Health and development during this stage can even affect their health in adulthood.
 According to a 2006 review published in The Journal of Perinatal Education, not meeting adequate maternal nutrition needs during the first trimester may increase the risk of the baby of a variety of chronic illnesses in adulthood, including hypertension, heart disease, heart attacks, stroke, and diabetes (8).